This week we continue with practical suggestions for weight loss motivation.

 Chart It – Publically!

-Get together with friends from work and agree to work towards your fitness goals together.
+Get together with friends from work and agree to work towards your weight loss goals together.
 Find someone who’s good with a graphics program such as Adobe Illustrator or MS PowerPoint and have them make a chart that shows each person’s goal weight and current weight.
 Update the chart each week.
 If you’re the competitive type this will work well for you!
 Don’t work in an office environment?
 Do this at home.
 Even if you’re the only one who ever sees the chart, we find it much easier to stick to our goals when we can see the progress.
 The writing is on the wall!

 Get A Dog – Really!